re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 ```

 Now that we already have the top-level streams, let's create a stream that represents
-the "current repo and page" entity:
+the "current repo and page" entity.
+We want to reset the page to 1 when the selected repo changes, so we can represent this behavior with `merge`:

 ```ts
 export const [useCurrentRepo, currentRepo$] = bind(